EB-3 Small Business Sponsorships | VisaNation

 What is the point of the petition for my employee?

-The purpose of the petition is to show immigration officials you have the intention to hire the foreign employee and also proving the legitimacy of the employer-employee relationship and that the eligibility requirements are met.
+The purpose of the petition is to show immigration officials you have the intention to hire the foreign employee and also to prove the legitimacy of the employer-employee relationship and that the eligibility requirements are met.
 It also establishes the employer’s place in line or ‘priority date’ so that when a visa becomes available, they can come to the United States to work.

 Can my relative sponsor me on an employment visa if they have a business in the U.S.?

-This is an extremely tricky subject and should be approached with extreme caution due to the potential consequences.
-Some people might think this is a better option due to the long wait times for family-based green cards but it does come with many hurdles to overcome.
 First is the PERM labor certification process.
 The second is that you must answer yes in the application portion (on Form ETA 9098) where it asks “Is the employer a closely held corporation, partnership, or sole proprietorship in which the [sponsored person] has an ownership interest, or is there a familial relationship between the owners, stockholders, partners, corporate officers, incorporators, and the [sponsored person]?”
-You absolutely cannot lie on this question if you are somehow related, by marriage or blood.
-At the end of the day, the Department of Labor will look at all the factors and circumstances and decide if the familial relationship could be influencing the hiring decision.
-Discuss this further with your immigration attorney.

 How VisaNation Law Group Can Help